devdo-eu/macau/README.md

 then you can play with REST client using `python macau.cli.py`

 There are unit tests for this project.
-You can run tests using `python pytest ./tests` in project directory.
+You can run tests using `python -m pytest ./tests` in project directory.

 # Features